 - a.
 Assignment to Office of Military Commissions (OMC).
 On May 14, 2008, DEPSECDEF wrote that "military commissions are a national priority.
 Conducting a fair, just, and transparent military commissions process is the Department's top legal services priority and necessitates our commitment to dedicate the right number of and most skilled legal practitioners the Department has to offer."
-OMC assignments may not be typical of the officer's traditional community career path, but are vital to the successful joint prosecution of Overseas Contingency Operations and the National Defense Strategy.
-In determining the best and fully qualified officers, you shall favorably consider the valuable contributions made through superior performance in OMC assignments. - b.
+OMC assignments may not be typical of the officer's traditional community career path but are vital to the successful joint prosecution of Overseas Contingency Operations and the National Defense Strategy.
+In determining the best and fully qualified officers, you shall favorably consider valuable contributions made through superior performance in OMC assignments. - b.
 Post-Graduate Education.
 In determining the best and fully qualified officers, you shall give equal weight to post-graduate legal education obtained at military and civilian institutions.

-- Subj: ORDER CONVENING THE FY-18 PROMOTION SELECTION BOARDS TO CONSIDER STAFF CORPS OFFICERS ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF CAPTAIN - c.
+- Subj: ORDER CONVENING THE FY-18 PROMOTION SELECTION BOARDS TO CONSIDER STAFF CORPS OFFICERS ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - c.
 Military Justice Litigation Specialty.
 Military justice plays a critical role in the maintenance of good order and discipline and accountability in the Navy.
 The JAG Corps must maintain a cadre of specialized officers whose primary responsibility is to prosecute, defend, and judge criminal cases and military commissions.
 These Military Justice Litigation Career Track officers are formally selected by a board and then typically spend significant portions of their careers within designated litigation billets to develop and maintain litigation skills.
-Currently, the needs of the Navy reflect a shortage of officers for senior leadership assignment in this area of expertise.
 In determining the best and fully qualified officers, you shall favorably consider valuable contributions made through superior performance in repeated assignments within this specialty area. - d.
 Environmental Law Specialty.
 The demands of protecting the Navy's operational interests frequently require uniformed Environmental Law attorneys to complete consecutive, progressive tours on fleet, OPNAV, Secretariat, or OJAG environmental staffs.
 This requirement may limit billet variety and the opportunity for assignment to sea duty or traditional leadership tours.
 In determining the best and fully qualified officers, you shall favorably consider valuable contributions made through superior performance in repeated assignments within this specialty area. - e.
-Assignment to duties in Region Legal Service Offices (RLSOs) and Defense Service Offices (DSOs).
-Within a RLSO or DSO, multiple JAG Corps commanders may be competitively ranked against the executive officer, also a commander.
-The board shall consider that certain commanders not performing executive officer duties provide valuable and unique legal services and leadership functions.
-When considering the competitive promotion ranking of such an officer in relation to the executive officer, the board shall evaluate the ranking in the context of the overall nature and quality of work performed. - f.
 Assignment to duties in Interagency or Joint Commands.
-When judge advocates are detailed to serve within interagency or joint commands, where reporting seniors may be unfamiliar with the Navy fitness reports system, special attention must be taken in reviewing those reports.
+When judge advocates are detailed to serve within interagency or joint commands, where reporting seniors may be unfamiliar with the Navy fitness reports system, special attention must be taken in reviewing those records. - f.
+Navy Reserve Officers Recalled to Active Duty.
+Navy Reserve officers who have been recalled to active duty will have fewer active-duty fitness reports than their continuous active-duty peers.
+Due consideration shall be given to the fitness reports available and the quality of performance reflected in the record.
+A recalled officer's record shall not be discounted simply because it contains fewer active-duty fitness reports than a peer's record. - 8.
+Supply Corps Community Considerations.
+The Navy requires Supply Corps leaders with utmost integrity, moral excellence, and professional acumen who have demonstrated sustained superior performance in positions of increased responsibility.
+Supply